 “We brought ODB out, he just got out of jail, one of those first times he had been arrested.
 We were big fans.
 We always play people’s joints, and have ’em come out.
 We had ODB come on, and he rocked.
 He got on stage, he did the song, and he did what he was famous for, which was just stopping in the middle of the song, and just doing some real ignorant shit.
 He got real ignorant.
 Some of the women in the audience started leaving.
 So it was a thing where I wanted to take the mic back from him.
 He ain’t wanna give the mic up.
 We got it back.
 We got him on stage.
 We finished the set.
 At the end of the set he jumped back on stage.
 There was a little back and forth—nothing really came of it.
 It was awkward.
 I was disappointed because I knew MTV was there.
 It was one of our first times getting clocked…that kind of coverage.
 I didn’t want it to be like, “Oh, this is what hip-hop acts do.”
 So I didn’t wanna slide him on TV, but it was really close to that.
 It was back and forth, there were bottles involved, the displaying of firearms, shit like that.”

 ?uestlove also said in the interview from 2011, “We’re still not allowed back there because someone from Mobb Deep tagged up the wall on the side.”

 Black Thought’s perspective gives one side of the story.
-But Smokeurobinson’s description of what took place at Irving Plaza is worth reading out loud.
+But Smokeurobinson’s description of what took place at Irving Plaza is worth

 Tipping Point: Mobb Deep vs. Keith Murray